 Serengeti highlights by month

 Each month in the Serengeti has something special to offer.
 Often it’s just about knowing what, where and when!
-The map below shows the location of Serengeti National Park within northern Tanzania.
+The map above shows the location of Serengeti National Park within northern Tanzania.
 The park is 14,750 km² – that’s the same size as the state of Connecticut!

 January is a good month for a Serengeti safari, as it’s the start of the calving season.
 Also, migratory birds from around the world start to visit.